PINNSim: A Simulator for Power System Dynamics based on Physics-Informed Neural Networks: Introduction

 In \cref{sec:concept}, we present the conceptual motivation behind PINNSim.
-In \cref{sec:methodolgy}, we introduce the power system formulation and the methodology of PINNSim. \Cref{sec:case_study} describes the case study and in \cref{sec:results}, we discuss the results by highlighting key characteristics of PINNSim. \Cref{sec:discussion} discusses the steps for developing PINNSim from a proof of concept to a fully fledged simulator. \Cref{sec:conclusion} concludes.
+In \cref{sec:methodolgy}, we introduce the power system formulation and the methodology of PINNSim. \Cref{sec:case_study} describes the case study{setup of the numerical experiments to demonstrate a proof of concept} and in \cref{sec:results}, we discuss the results by highlighting key characteristics of PINNSim. \Cref{sec:discussion} discusses the steps for developing PINNSim from a proof of concept to a fully fledged simulator. \Cref{sec:conclusion} concludes.